slemire/slemire.github.io/_posts/2020-03-07-htb-writeup-bankrobber.md

 ![](/assets/images/htb-writeup-bankrobber/brute.png)

-When I log in with the PIN, I can transfer coins and I see that the `transfer.exe` commands is executed:
+When I log in with the PIN, I can transfer coins and I see that the `transfer.exe` command is executed:

 ![](/assets/images/htb-writeup-bankrobber/bof1.png)

-If I send a large string I can see there's a buffer overflow present in the program since I no longer see the `transfer.exe`
+If I send a large string I can see there's a buffer overflow present in the program since I no longer see the `transfer.exe` and it's replaced by some characters that submitted in the amount field.

 ![](/assets/images/htb-writeup-bankrobber/bof2.png)